-The two common species of otters we can spot in Singapore are the smooth-coated otter (Lutrogale perspicillata) and the small-clawed otter (Aonyx cinereus).
-The smooth-coated otters were residents in the Sungei Buloh Wetlands Reserve in 1998 and the small-clawed otters have been around as residents in the Pulau Tekong since the 1980s.
+The two common species of otters in Singapore are the smooth-coated otter (Lutrogale perspicillata) and the small-clawed otter (Aonyx cinereus).
+The smooth-coated otters were residents in the Sungei Buloh Wetlands Reserve in 1998, and the small-clawed otters have been around Pulau Tekong since the 1980s.

-The otter population in Singapore was initially thought to be extinct in the 1960s and 1970s, but sightings in the 1990s confirmed their presence in the Sungei Buloh wetlands area.
-The smooth-coated otters are believed to have swum across the Johor Straits from Malaysia to the North side of Singapore in 1998 and decided to make this island their home.
-By 2014, the population had expanded to the west and south coasts of Singapore and the existing population began breeding by 2015.
+The otter population in Singapore was initially thought extinct between the 1960s and 1970s, but sightings in the 1990s confirmed their presence in the Sungei Buloh wetlands area.
+The smooth-coated otters are believed to have swum across the Johor Straits from Malaysia to the north side of Singapore in 1998, before deciding to make the island their home.
+By 2014, the otter population had expanded to the west and south coasts of Singapore, and the current population had begun breeding by 2015.

-Sivasothi, a senior lecturer from the Department of Biological Science, Faculty of Science, National University of Singapore, has been monitoring and following the otters with his students, for years.
+N. Sivasothi, a senior lecturer from the Department of Biological Science, Faculty of Science, National University of Singapore, has been monitoring and following these otters with his students for years.
 According to Sivasothi, otters are social species, and they almost always travel together in families.

-For otters to continue thriving, they require adequate space to feed, reproduce, dry their fur and for rest.
-Critically, the fish species that the otters rely on as a food source need to continue to thrive also in Singapore’s waterways.
-Otters need space to rest and sleep, and dry their fur off at after a hunting swim (important in order for them to maintain the waterproofing ability of their fur before they go back in the water again).
+For otters to continue thriving, they require adequate space to feed in, reproduce, dry their fur, and rest.
+Critically, the fish species that otters rely on as sources of food need to thrive in Singapore’s waterways for the otters to remain.
+Otters need space to rest and sleep, and especially to dry their fur off after a hunting swim—this helps them maintain the waterproofing ability of their fur before they return to the water again.

 Conflicts and problems with humans